cherrera1208/reading-notes/mod05.md

 ## CSS

 Cascading Style Sheets is a simple but powerful tool that turns basic HTML into intersting and aesthetic webpages that people want to experience.

-Similar to HTML's *index* page, CSS uses a homepage names `style.css`.
+Similar to HTML's *index* page, CSS uses a homepage named `style.css`.
 An important step to remember is to "introduce" the CSS code text to the HTML page.
 This requires a simple relationship tag to be appended to the HTML file, generally under the title section...

 `<link rel="stylesheet" href="style.css">`